 On November 20, 2015, the FASB issued ASU 2015-17 as part of its simplification initiative (i.e., FASB's effort to reduce the cost and complexity of certain aspects of U.S. GAAP).
 The ASU requires entities to present deferred tax assets (DTAs) and deferred tax liabilities (DTLs) as non-current in a classified balance sheet.
 It thus simplifies the current guidance, which requires entities to separately present DTAs and DTLs as current or non-current in a classified balance sheet.
 Netting of DTAs and DTLs by tax jurisdiction is still required under the new guidance.
 For public business entities, the ASU is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Early adoption is permitted.
-The adoption of this guidance is not expected to have a material impact on the Company's financial statements.
+This guidance was adopted in 2015.
+The adoption of this guidance has not had a material impact on the Company's financial statements.